Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network

-Given the rapid current and expected growth in HSPA and LTE-based networks and in the number of mobile devices that use such networks to download data-intensive, multimedia-rich content, the need for QoS-enabled connection management is vital.
+Given the rapid current and expected growth in 3G/UMTS and LTE-based networks and in the number of mobile devices that use such networks to download data-intensive, multimedia-rich content, the need for QoS-enabled connection management is vital.
 However, the non-uniform distribution of users and consequent imbalance in usage of radio resources leads to an existence of local areas of under- and over-utilization of these resources in the network.
 This phenomenon results in challenging network management issues.
 Load balancing is an important technique that attempts to solve such issues, and occurs when a centralized network controller intelligently distributes connections from highly congested cells to neighboring cells which are less occupied.
-This allows for an increase in network subscriber satisfaction, as more subscribers meet their QoS requirements.
-Furthermore, it allows for an increase in overall channel utilization.
+This allows for an increase in network subscriber satisfaction because more subscribers meet their QoS requirements.
+Furthermore, it allows for an increase in overall channel utilization by leveraging the fact that users with access to multiple cells also have access to additional resources.

+In this work, we aim to quantify the impact of load balancing on the overall system as well as user experience (from the separate viewpoints of users that share resources and those that use these shared resources) using a detailed analytical model of a fundamental two cell setup, later extended by means of approximations to multi-cell setup.
+Furthermore, we present an application of our model in the context of a cellular system using opportunistic spectrum access, which even further improves the teletraffic properties of the considered cellular network, to efficiently utilize system resources.